 - Industry: Engineering Software

-With the closing of its $35 billion acquisition of ANSYS, Synopsys executed the largest deal ever seen in engineering and simulation software.
-The deal brings together two leaders in chip design automation and multiphysics simulation, creating a combined platform that spans silicon, systems, and software engineering.
+By completing its $35 billion acquisition of ANSYS, Synopsys has closed the largest transaction in the history of engineering and simulation software.
+Together, ANSYS and Synopsys are leaders in chip design automation and multiphysics simulation software.
+The combined company will have a comprehensive technology platform that extends across silicon, systems and software engineering.

-The combined platform enables tighter integration between design and simulation, allowing customers to shorten development cycles and improve performance optimization across industries such as semiconductors, automotive, aerospace, and industrial manufacturing.
-The acquisition also diversifies Synopsys’ revenue base and increases exposure to high-growth engineering software markets.
+This expanded platform will allow customers to more seamlessly integrate design and simulation, reducing time to market and enabling greater performance optimization for industries including semiconductors, automotive, aerospace and industrial manufacturing.
+The acquisition also diversifies Synopsys’ revenue stream and provides greater exposure to high growth engineering software markets.

 5. Hewlett Packard Enterprise's Acquisition of Juniper Networks